SirRGB/local_manifests/README.md

 # Local Manifests

-These are my local manifests for various devices.
+These are local manifests for various devices.

 Some of them may be broken, if they are dont hesitate to pull request.